blockchain-certificates-web/blockchain-certificates-web.github.io/guide/index.md

 ### Community Forum

 To get involved with the community as a developer, or simply a supporter, join the public community forum.
 The Blockcerts forum is the place to get started, whether it be asking technical questions, posing topics for discussion, or simply sharing news.
-[View the Blockcerts Forum.](http://community.blockcerts.org/)
+[Join the Community.](http://community.blockcerts.org/)